gaycoderprincess/FlatOut2SkinSwapper/README.md

 - Place car textures into the same folder structure as you would if the game was unpacked.
 (You can use .dds, .tga and .png files)
 - Enjoy, nya~ :3

-## Known problems

-- .dds files from the vanilla game seem to not load properly due to them being different from normal .dds files in some way

 ## Building

 Building is done on an Arch Linux system with CLion and vcpkg being used for the build process.